GabLeRoux/generator-coffee-karma/README.md

 > Compiled coffeeScript files are stored in the 'src/javascript' folder.

 ### Building
-If your code is ready for production, simply run 'grunt uglify' in your terminal.
-This will uglify the most recent compiled coffeeScript files in the 'src/javascript' directory.
+If your code is ready for production, simply run 'grunt' in your terminal.
+This will uglify the most recent compiled coffeeScript files from the 'src/javascript' directory and stores the 'projectName.min.js' in './dist'.

+> Make sure to compile CoffeeScripts first 'grunt coffee'

 ```
-grunt uglify
+grunt
 ```

+Will output

+    .
+    └── dist
+        └── projectName.min.js